josepablocam/josepablocam.github.io/src/content/home/about.md

   Many tasks related to data analysis are tedious, repetitive, and error-prone.
 We should look for opportunities to remove human interaction from these and allow experts to focus on the core of their problems.

-I've also spent some time working on an assortment of other projects, such as using iOS data to customize image compression for users with color vision deficiencies, and performing large-scale color vision analysis across different countries.
+I've also worked on an assortment of other projects, such as using iOS data to customize image compression for users with color vision deficiencies, and performing large-scale color vision analysis across different countries.